Aphrodisiac in the Machine

 In the project, the myth becomes a metaphorical wrench in the new global machine of sea farming as more sentient ways of being are unleashed into networks and infrastructures.
 Focusing on current environmental issues, the narrative moves between multiple perspectives and ways of knowing and being sentient as the story unfolds — the human, the libidinal, the oyster, the invisible living matter in the water and of the network.
 A non-human subaqueous system is explored comprised of not only the organic flesh and fluids of the oyster body but also the flows of data that circulate throughout.

-The project will take the form of a media installation comprised of a 3-channel video and a soft robotic sculpture of the cyborg oyster in a machine that dispenses the aphrodisiac elixir.
-The elixir will be developed through a recreation of the 2005 scientific study.
+The project takes the form of a media installation comprised of a multi-channel video and soft robotic sculpture of the cyborg oyster in a machine that dispenses the aphrodisiac elixir.
+The elixir is currently being bioengineered.